 WA Primary Health Alliance are the Australian chapter for the European Alliance Against Depression (EAAD) and have provided oversight to the introduction of the program into Australia.

-The EAAD framework is based on evaluated trials and is recognised as the world’s best practice for the care of people with depression and in the reduction of suicide.
+The EAAD framework is based on evaluated trials and is recognised as world’s best practice for the care of people with depression and prevention of suicidal behaviour.

 This framework is a community-led, GP-centered initiative with four pillars of interventions.
 It provides a platform for everyone to come together — stakeholders, partners and communities — to improve the identification and treatment of depression and prevent suicidal behaviour.

-An Alliance Against Depression (AAD) Coordination Centre has been established at WA Primary Health Alliance in Perth.
-The Centre’s role is to support interested Western Australian communities build their own local Alliances Against Depression and share what they learn with the EAAD and its global network partners.
+An Alliance Against Depression (AAD) Coordination Centre has been established at WA Primary Health Alliance.
+The purpose of the AAD Coordination Centre is to support the local WA Alliance network and share what they learn with the EAAD and global network partners.

 Resources and support

 The Alliance Against Depression Easy Guide provides an overview of the stages to establish and run a local Alliance.

 To learn more about the Alliance Against Depression and how you can be involved, visit Primary Health Exchange or contact the AAD Coordination Centre directly using the following contact details.